Download a pdf of this biologics and biosimilars information.

 - Why are you recommending this biosimilar for me?

 - What if I don’t want to change to the biosimilar?
 What are the consequences or options?
-Is there a cost to me if I choose to stay on the brand name biologic?
+Is there a cost to me if I choose to stay on the innovator biologic?
+Does my private health care plan cover any part of the innovator biologic?